kimwalisch/primesieve/README.md

 C++ API
 -------

-After having built and installed primesieve you can easily use it in your C++ program, below is an example. primesieve's API is documented online at http://primesieve.org/api.
+After having installed primesieve you can easily use it in your C++ program, below is an example. primesieve's API is documented online at http://primesieve.org/api.

 ```C++